Will interest rates continue to fall in 2025 & how low will they go?

 When will interest rates go down (or back up)?

-The BOE has raised the base rate 14 times since December 2021 in an attempt to reduce the UK's annual inflation rate, which has now fallen to 4%, down from a high of 11.1%.
-However, this is still above the target rate of 2% and unfortunately the UK inflation rate rose unexpectedly to 4%, up from 3.9% in November.
-The BOE has stated that it will not hesitate to raise interest rates further if inflation proves persistent.
+The BOE raised the base rate 14 times between December 2021 and August 2023 in an attempt to reduce the UK's annual inflation rate, which has fallen to 2.6%, down from a high of 11.1%.
+This means that inflation is still above the target rate of 2% after it rose in October and November 2024.
+The BOE does accept that inflation is likely to increase slightly over the next year, partly the result of the government's tax hikes and spending plans announced in the Autumn Budget.
+The BOE has stated that it will not hesitate to raise interest rates again if inflation starts to accelerate higher.

 Latest UK interest rate predictions